YiChiMa/Solar-Tracker/README.md

-**IMPORTANT:** This page is still under construction.
-Thank you for your understanding.

 # Solar Tracker for Device Charging Station

-This is a solar tracker that will automatically track the light source in both vertical and horizontal directions.
-One of the main keys for automation is the physical design of shield and photoresistors.
+This is a solar tracker experimenting with a novel tracking system for the light source in both vertical and horizontal directions.
+One of the main keys to automation is the physical design of shield and photoresistors.

+I used Solidworks to work on the model and prototyped it with the laser cutter.

 * Laser Cut Files - find them [here](https://github.com/YiChiMa/Solar-Tracker/tree/master/LaserCut).